Primordial black holes as a dark matter candidate in theories with supersymmetry and inflation: PBHs from long-range scalar forces and scalar cooling

 One can also consider potentials of the same form, unrelated to supersymmetry, but realized in the dark sector.
-Then the scale $\Lambda $ can take lower values, allowing for PBHs with the larger masses than those in Eq.~(\ref{eq:MPBHEq2}).
+Then the scale $\Lambda $ can take lower values, allowing for PBHs with the larger masses than those in Eq.~(\ref{eq:MPBHEq}).
 Such PBHs can explain the microlensing events from HSC and OGLE~\cite{Niikura:2017zjd,Niikura:2019kqi,Sugiyama:2021xqg}.
 The mass functions for three sets of parameters are shown in Fig. \ref{fig:massfunction}.
-For all three cases illustrated, the couplings $y$ and $\lambda$ are given by 1 GeV and $10^{-2}$ respectively.
-Additionally, the initial number of particles per horizon was chosen as $N = 100$.
+For all three cases illustrated, the coupling $y = 1$ GeV, the initial number of particles per horizon was chosen as $N = 100$ and the critical charge was set to $Q_c = 10^{32}$.
 The remaining parameters are specified in Table \ref{tab:paramtab}.

+These parameters also determine a bound on the reheating temperature.
+Should the $\chi$ field be a scalar field in MSSM, it may acquire a mass $\sim g T$ from thermal corrections.
+To avoid this, we assume the growth of PBHs occurs during reheating.
+However, even before the reheating is completed, the presence of radiation can affect the effective mass.
+We have evaluated this effect and require that the mass, with these corrections included, be still small enough for PBH formation.
+This leads to the upper bound on the reheat temperature: